jakobyte1024/livehackingworkshop-lab/content/05_defend/02_attacking&defending.md

 The new container will not be deployed properly, since a SigKill will be sent to end that process from the [tetragon policy]({{< ref "/05_defend/01_tetragon" >}}) that the security departement defined before.

-Now as the defender check the status of the app pods.
+Now as a defender check the status of the app pods.
 What do you notice?
 {{% expand "Solution" %}}

 ```bash